jrasmusson/swift-arcade/UIKit/UITableView/InsertingCells/README.md

 New cells can be animated in by:

 - adding them to your data source
-- calculating the index path of where you inserted them, and then
+- calculating the index paths required
 - wrapping `insertRows` in begin and end updates